Four Orchestral Pieces (Bruckner): Three Pieces for orchestra

 The main interest of the Four Orchestral Pieces lies in the fact that with these compositions Bruckner for the first time touched upon that field which he was to make his life's work: orchestral music.
 The March and the central section of the final piece have some slight indications of the Bruckner to come.
 The March contains already a passage which recurs much later in the Eighth Symphony.

 Discography

 The Four Orchestral Pieces have been recorded about ten times, mainly as addendum to the recording of a symphony.
 The first recording occurred in c.
 1937 by Ludwig K. Mayer with the Berlin City Orchestra (78 rpm: Polydor 57213).

-Some of the recordings can be downloaded from John Berky’s site.